-- 7 The increase in accounts payable-trade year on year resulted principally from an increase in costs in line with growth in the sales of Overture K.K. and an increase in costs related to the data center. - 8 The decrease in accounts payable-other compared with a year earlier was in reaction to the booking of a purchase of the Company's own stock in accounts payable-other in the first quarter last year. - 9 The increase in income taxes payable from the same quarter last year was attributable to an increase in taxable income. - 10 The increase in other current liabilities from a year earlier was mainly due to increases in deposits received by Yahoo! ezPay and prepayments received for paid search advertising. - 11 The decline in long-term debt compared with the same period in the previous fiscal year resulted from repayments.
+- 7 The increase in accounts payable-trade year on year resulted principally from an increase in costs in line with growth in the sales of Overture K.K. and an increase in costs related to the data centers. - 8 The increase in income taxes payable from the same quarter last year was attributable to an increase in taxable income. - 9 The growth in Provision for Yahoo!
+Points from the same quarter a year earlier was primarily due to increases in the amount of Yahoo!
+Points awarded by auction stores. - 10 The increase in other current liabilities from a year earlier was mainly due to growth in deposits received by Yahoo! ezPay and prepayments received for listing advertising. - 11 The decline in long-term debt compared with the same period in the previous fiscal year resulted from repayments.